cormachogan/vminfo-operator/README.md

 kubebuilder init --domain corinternal.com
 ```

 We must now define a resource.
 To do that, we again use kubebuilder to create the resource, specifying the API group, its version and supported kind.
-My group is called topology, my kind is called HostInfo and my initial version is v1.
+My API group is called __topology__, my kind is called __VMInfo__ and my initial version is __v1__.

 ```cmd
 kubebuilder create api \